 Dr. Sepehr Lajevardi –

-Dr Sepehr Lajevardi is a plastic surgeon and a board member & co-founder of DAISI, and previous elected Treasuer (2015-2017) and Chair (2018-2019).
+Dr Sepehr Lajevardi is a board member as well as DAISI’s Deputy Chair.
+Dr Lajervardi is a plastic surgeon and co-founder of DAISI, and previous elected Treasuer (2015-2017) and Chair (2018-2019).
 Dr Lajevardi has been instrumental in organising the donation of much needed medical supplies and organising funding grants for DAISI projects.
 Dr Lajevardi has a particular interest in plastics and hand/tendon surgery.
 During COVID lockdown Dr Lajervardi has been a key participant in DAISI’s online ZOOM teaching sessions for surgeons and trainees in the South-Pacific.